d2l-ai/d2l-en/chapter_introduction/index.md

 Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
 This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.

-In the end, the deep learning community prides itself of sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models, and trained networks as open source.
+In the end, the deep learning community prides itself on sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models, and trained networks as open source.
 It is in this spirit that the notebooks forming this book are freely available for distribution and use.
 We have worked hard to lower the barriers of access for everyone to learn about deep learning and we hope that our readers will benefit from this.